PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Here there are also multiple possibilities, but let's stick with the easiest and safest way, using `git switch`

 You can simply create a branch and switch to it at the same time using `git switch -c <my branch name>`.
-> :bulb: Yes, `git checkout` can also be used but [`checkout` is a legacy command that allows more than just switching to branch](https://linuxhandbook.com/git-switch-checkout/), so we'll stick to `git switch` here.
+> 💡 Yes, `git checkout` can also be used but [`checkout` is a legacy command that allows more than just switching to branch](https://linuxhandbook.com/git-switch-checkout/), so we'll stick to `git switch` here.

 ### :pushpin: Tasks: